August- September, 2016 and May, 2017

 Food coma in the making….

-Soon appeared, a delicately light chicken schnitzel with a tomato and cucumber salad, and fresh bread.
+Soon appeared, a delicately light chicken schnitzel with a tomato and cucumber salad, and of course, fresh bread.
 A cheese board arrived.
 Also copious amounts of homemade wine throughout lunch, served.

 The hospitality here is kind and overwhelming but also humbling.
-People are so very friendly and welcome you with open arms.
+People are so very friendly.
+You are welcomed with open arms.

-Locals that we meet are happy and open to discussing politics, travel, and anything else on the agenda.
+Locals that we meet are happy and open to discussing politics, travel, and anything else on their mind.